venysssssssssss/AwsOverview/AWS DynamoDB.md

 - Integrated with IAM for security, authorization and administration.
 - Enables event driven programming with DynamoDB Streams.
 - Low cost and auto-scaling capabilities.
-- Standard & Infrequent Access (IA) Table Class.
+- Standard and Infrequent Access (IA) Table Class.

 # 4. DynamoDB - Basics